21 Degree Fahrenheit To Celsius

 While both Fahrenheit and Celsius are widely used, they are not the only temperature scales.
 The Kelvin scale (K), for example, is an absolute temperature scale, meaning that 0 K represents absolute zero, the theoretical point at which all molecular motion ceases.
 Kelvin is widely used in scientific contexts.

-It's important to remember that while these scales are convenient for everyday use, they have limitations.
-The accuracy of temperature measurements depends on the accuracy of the instruments used.
+don't forget to remember that while these scales are convenient for everyday use, they have limitations.
+In practice, the accuracy of temperature measurements depends on the accuracy of the instruments used.
 Additionally, the behavior of matter at extremely high or low temperatures may not be accurately described by these scales.

 Frequently Asked Questions (FAQs)